 Year 8 candidates will be asked to take the Bradfield Entrance Tests (in Maths and English) by January of Year 8.
 We will also request school reports and a reference from their current school.
 Strong candidates will be invited for an Online Assessment.

 SCHOLARSHIPS AND BURSARIES

 Year 8 – Scholarship application deadline is December of Year 8 (Sports Scholarship application deadline is 15 October of Year 8).
 Bursary Deadline is 31 October of Year 8.

 All candidates take one of the following tests:

-Bradfield Entrance Tests – January of Year 8 for pupils coming from overseas, or who are not at a Prep School
+Bradfield Entrance Tests (Maths and English) – January of Year 8 for pupils coming from overseas, or who are not at a Prep School

 Common Academic Scholarship – February of Year 8

 Common Entrance/Prep School Baccalaureate – June of Year 8.